 October 1 – October 31 (annually)

 Girl Scouts of Southeast Florida loves to help children in our area who are in need.
 With almost 14 percent of babies being born in poverty, the local agencies in our Councils’ jurisdiction need help to provide the basics for these babies to get a healthy start in life.
 October is Baby Basics month and you can be part of this community service project too.
 We are encouraging individuals, families and troops to participate by collecting baby items for local agencies.
 We will be collecting cans of formula, cereal, diapers, diaper wipes, bottles, baby lotion/baby oil/baby wash/shampoo and other baby care items that will be distributed to local agencies that are in need of the supplies Sorry, we CANNOT accept other donations such as clothing, furniture, toys, strollers or other equipment.
 You can place baby collection boxes in your local churches, schools, daycare centers, grocery stores, and get your entire community involved.
-Then take your donation to one of our pre-selected drop off sites (To Be Announced Soon) between TUESDAY OCTOBER 1st –THURSDAY OCTOBER 31st.
+Then take your donation to one of our pre-selected drop off sites (information will be available as we get closer to October) between TUESDAY OCTOBER 1st –THURSDAY OCTOBER 31st.
 Together, we can help new mothers go home with the things they need so their babies grow strong and healthy!
 The official Baby Basic Flyer will have the specified drop off locations and will be announced one month before the drive!